MunaXD/project-care/README.md

 ## What we learned

-We're wonderful friends and we make a great time.
+We're wonderful friends and we make a great team.
+We also learnt how to network, pitch, gamify our apps, and we made a lot of new friends during the hackathon as well.

 ## What's next for Project C.A.R.E